Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - Individual service (e.g. API call, ML training job)
 - Execution of code

-Units: this MUST be in kilowatt hours (kWh).
+Units: this shall be in kilowatt hours (kWh).

 #### Location-Based Marginal Carbon Intensity (`I`)

 The carbon intensity of electricity is a measure of how much carbon (CO2eq) emissions are produced per kilowatt-hour (kWh) of electricity consumed.
-Because this standard uses a consequential approach, marginal emissions rates MUST be used for electricity consumption.
+Because this standard uses a consequential approach, marginal emissions rates shall be used for electricity consumption.

 Location-based marginal emissions factors measure the grid carbon intensity of a grid region.
-If your electricity consumption is connected to a grid, then you MUST use the marginal emissions rate of that grid, which excludes any [market-based measures](#market-based-measures).
-If your electricity consumption is not connected to a larger regional grid, you MUST use an appropriate emissions factor for that system.
+If your electricity consumption is connected to a grid, then you shall use the marginal emissions rate of that grid, which excludes any [market-based measures](#market-based-measures).
+If your electricity consumption is not connected to a larger regional grid, you shall use an appropriate emissions factor for that system.
 From a developer perspective, only the location-based info is important in terms of the impact on eliminating carbon emissions.
 This excludes [market-based measures](#market-based-measures) and is distinct from 100% renewable energy claims.

 The only figure that matters if you’re trying to optimize the scheduling of your compute in real-time is the marginal emissions intensity.
 This is the emissions intensity of the marginal power plant which will be turned up if you schedule some compute (e.g. increase electricity demand from the grid) at that moment.

-Units: this MUST be in grams of carbon per kilowatt hours (gCO2eq/kWh).
+Units: this shall be in grams of carbon per kilowatt hours (gCO2eq/kWh).

 ### Embodied Emissions (`M`)